 Snack foods are currently consumed by millions of people of diverse cultural backgrounds in many countries because they are tempting snacks if characterized by crispness, brilliant colour and flavours.

-However, these products can undergo degradation processes, first of all, the lipid oxidation which causes rancidity and off- flavours.
+Snack foods can undergo degradation processes, first of all, the lipid oxidation which causes rancidity and off- flavours.

 The most important indexes that allow to estimate oxidative stability of finished products are: